10KGenomics/CellCosmo/docs/Build_References_genomeDir.md

-# Quick start
-本软件用来分析RNA 单细胞分析

-# Usage Example
-## Make a rna genomeDir
+# Make a rna genomeDir

 - Construction of human reference genome